 If you are travelling to Europe a very useful booklet has been published with advice and guidance to help you get the most out of your holiday.
 To visit please click:- http://ec.europa.eu/publications/booklets/eu_glance/86/en.pdf (this is a large document and may take a minute or two to view)

 Child Health and Immunisation

-The health visitors hold a baby clinic every Tuesday between 10:00 – 12:00 for weighing and general advice.
+The health visitors hold a baby clinic every 2nd and 4th Tuesday of the month between 10:00 – 12:00 for weighing and general advice.

 2 months: Diptheria/Tetanus/Whooping Cough/Polio and Hib (Combined injection) Meningitis B

 Rotavirus - 1st dose (Oral administration)